 This is important because if you’re using several different platforms for several different teams, remote team communication can easily break down.
 Simply put: Things are going to get confusing pretty fast (think of it as the equivalent of splitting your teams up into separate offices that never talk).
 When you’ve implemented this, make sure to schedule regular check-ins, all-hands, brainstorm sessions, and meetings, just as you would in a regular office.

 2. Schedule regular “catch-ups”

 In short, remote team communication tools will need to make employees feel like they are part of a real team and not just a virtual version of a team.
 It’s easy to see why: At home, things like impromptu lunches go out the window and watercooler brainstorms don’t tend to happen.
 This can lead to thoughts of disconnect and can make employees feel like they aren’t part of a team.
 But this is changing.
 As remote work becomes increasingly common, last-minute video hangout lunches are now the norm and apps like Slack have become GIF-filled spaces in which formal and informal work talk takes place.
-It’s important to treat these new remote team communication methods such as virtual hangout work in the same way as their real-life equivalents: They’ll boost your feelings of connection and reduce any nagging FOMO.
+It’s important to treat these new remote team communication methods such as virtual ice team building icebreakers in the same way as their real-life equivalents: They’ll boost your feelings of connection and reduce any nagging FOMO.

 3. Be respectful of time zone differences